frhrpr/Vicky3blank/docs/canon.md

 # Alternative History Canon — Early Industrial Japan, Atlantic Stall

 ## General theme
-- **Reversal of fortunes:** Japan dominates instead of Britain (more broadly: East Asia dominates instead of Europe/America), the historical losers become winners etc.
+- **Reversal of fortunes:** Japan dominates instead of Britain (more broadly: East Asia dominates instead of Europe/America), the historical losers become winners etc. This theme is the guiding light of this project — canon is malleable, but the theme should be present throughout.

 ## Pre-1700 foundations (set the stage)
 - **Dutch Revolt fails (1568–1648):** No independent Dutch Republic or VOC-scale springboard; Antwerp remains Habsburg and pan-European clearing/bills culture develops more slowly.